 Kai Axford, Top-ranking International Security Authority, Senior Security Strategist in Microsoft's Trustworthy Computing Group

-An exclusive interview with Kai Axford.
+This week, Stephen Ibaraki has an exclusive interview with Kai Axford.

 Kai Axford (CISSP, MCSE-Security) is a Senior Security Strategist in Microsoft's Trustworthy Computing Group.